yevhen-work-ua-bit/Student-Attendance-System-Arduino-RFID/README.md

 - Tables:
   - Students
   - AttendanceLog
-  - EncryptedKeys

 ---

 ## 🔐 Security Notes

-- No personal student data is included in this repository
-- Access database contains only **empty template tables**
+- All students in this database is fake, no personal data
 - Encryption keys in examples are **placeholders**

 ---